kabircse/resources/Cheat_Sheet/Programming/git.md

       ```git log --oneline ```

    7. Undo pushed commit to remote
-      ```git revert head #head indicate latest commit pointer, it revert last commit with a message```
+      ```git revert head #head indicate latest commit pointer, it reverts last commit with a message``
     or
       ```git revert commit_hash #commit_hash hash of a commit need to revert.
-Then change commit message.
-After then press esc then write :wq (write and quit).```
+Then change the commit message.
+After then press ESC then write :wq (write and quit).```

    8. Undo multiple commits

       ```git revert HEAD~<number_of_commits>..HEAD #number_of_commits indicate how many commits need to revert from top. ```

-For preventing commit msg add --no-commit after the command``` or
+For preventing commit message add --no-commit after the command``` or

     ```git rebase -i aeid5 (HashKey) #it will remove all latest commit after this HashKey commit (HashKey is the commit has key)```

     ```
-    It will prompt all commit afer the HashKey with a message as "pick ecder2 ....
+    It will prompt all commits after the HashKey with a message as "pick ecder2 ....
       d beid3 ....
       pick aeid5 ....